Bao Yaxiong

-Bao Yaxiong (鲍亚雄 (鮑亞雄); born 23 May 1997) is a Chinese professional footballer who play as a goalkeeper for Chinese Super League club Shanghai Shenhua.
+Bao Yaxiong (鲍亚雄 (鮑亞雄); born 23 May 1997) is a Chinese professional footballer who play as a goalkeeper for Chinese Super League club Yunnan Yukun.

 Club career

 Bao Yaxiong was promoted to the senior team of Hebei China Fortune (later renamed as Hebei) within the 2019 Chinese Super League season and would make his debut in a league game on 4 May 2019 against Shandong Luneng Taishan F.C. in a 2–0 defeat.
 Despite the defeat, he would gradually go on to establish himself as a regular within the team.
 At the end of the 2022 Chinese Super League campaign he was part of the team that was relegated at the end of the campaign.
 On 7 April 2023, Hebei announced that operations were going to cease immediately due to financial difficulties.

 On 11 April 2023, Bao joined top tier club Shanghai Shenhua for the start of the 2023 Chinese Super League campaign.

+On 5 January 2026, Bao joined top tier club Yunnan Yukun for 2026 season.